sadukie/sadukie-blog/_posts/2024-12-06-🎅-linqing-up-christmas-net-9-features-in-action.md

 When you need to show positions of items within an IEnumerable, then Index is your go-to!

-## CountBy: Tallying Santa’s Toy Inventory 🎁?
+## CountBy: Tallying Santa's Toy Inventory 🎁?

 The next method I want to mention is `CountBy`.
 This allows you to easily aggregate by a group and get the counts for that group.